mareklexuan/jekyll-tips-tricks/README.md

 _This is also not a support page for you to ask questions about your challenges with Jekyll.
 For that, please go to the Jekyll Talk community forum ([https://talk.jekyllrb.com/](https://talk.jekyllrb.com/))._

-_If you find any mistake, typo or broken link, please create a pull request or issue and I will update it.
+_If you find any mistake, typo or broken link, or missing some information in the post/code snippet, please create an issue and I will update it.
 Thanks._